mmz-srf/puppet-rkhunter/README.md

 [![Build Status](https://travis-ci.org/mmz-srf/puppet-rkhunter.png?branch=master)](https://travis-ci.org/mmz-srf/puppet-rkhunter)

-Manage rkhunter installation and configuration with Puppet Installs the needed cronjob, which runs randomly in a defined timewindow.
+Manage rkhunter installation and configuration with Puppet.

 ## Features
-- Manage 'allmost' all config entries (some of them dont make send in server environments)
+- Manage 'allmost' all config entries (some of them dont make sense in server environments)
 - Manage your whitelists
 - The update and check cronjob is called staggered (predefined timewindow)

+## Supported OS
+- Debian
+- Redhat/CentOS (NOT tested yet.
+Please let me know if it Runs on redhat (gicara@gmail.com)
+- FreeBSD (NOT tested yet)

 ## Used Modules
 Currently no external modules used.
 I maybe will make use of the puppet STDlib or Concat Module in future.